abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 we're so focused on the next thing that we don't notice the cessation.

-S: During the stream-entry experience, are the three lower fetters—personality view, attachment to rights and practices, and skeptical doubt—all dropped at once, or in stages?
+S: During the stream-entry experience, are the three lower fetters---personality view, attachment to rights and practices, and skeptical doubt---all dropped at once, or in stages?

 LPP: All at once.